DNA Evidence Proves West Virginia Man's Innocence, But He Remains Behind Bars

 In light of Buffey’s case and others like it, the Innocence Project argues that laws are needed to ensure that defense lawyers have access to the database.
 Only nine states have laws in place granting defendants’ access to CODIS.
 The New York Times reports:

-Based on new pieces of evidence pointing to Buffey’s innocence, including DNA and fingerprint evidence, that were never turned over to the defense as required, the Innocence Project asked the court to overturn Buffey’s conviction last month and release him on bond.
+Based on new pieces of evidence pointing to Buffey’s innocence, including DNA, that was never turned over to the defense as required, the Innocence Project asked the court to overturn Buffey’s conviction last month and release him on bond.
 The court stopped short of releasing Buffey, so the Innocence Project will continue the fight to exonerate him at a hearing in March.

 “There is incredible exculpatory power in the databases that the government has spent hundreds of millions of dollars on over the years,” said Nina Morrison, a senior lawyer in the case.
 “But law enforcement runs the databases, and even when you go to court to force their hand, they throw up roadblocks.
 And judges say they don’t have the power to force them.”